 - Make sure you gain enough weight, as recommended by your doctor.

-Special Recommendations for Children
+Special Recommendations for Children with Type 1 Diabetes

 Because lifestyle factors contribute to common chronic disorders, including type 2 diabetes and heart disease, the FDA is recommending that parents help children adopt healthy habits with the following recommendations.
 The focus is on helping children avoid becoming overweight, the most important step in preventing type 2 diabetes.